StevenACoffman/keyfob/README.md

 keyfob is a two-factor authentication agent suitable for AWS and Github.
-Works pretty much the same as Google Authenticator, but uses your laptop's keychain.
+Works pretty much the same as Google Authenticator or Authy, but uses your laptop's keychain.

 ## Installation